STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

    :language: c++

-The single template parameter is expected to receive the type of the derived class implementing the Performance Counter.
+The single template parameter is expected to receive the type of the derived class implementing the performance counter.
 In the Sine example this looks like:

 .. literalinclude:: ../../examples/performance_counters/sine/server/sine.hpp
    :language: c++

-i.e. the type ``sine_counter`` is derived from the base class passing the type as a template argument (please see [hpx_link examples/performance_counters/sine/server/sine.hpp..sine.hpp] for the full source code of the counter definition).
+i.e., the type ``sine_counter`` is derived from the base class passing the type as a template argument (please see :download:`simplest_performance_counter.cpp <../../examples/performance_counters/simplest_performance_counter.cpp>` for the full source code of the counter definition).
 For more information about this technique (called Curiously Recurring Template Pattern - CRTP), please see for instance the corresponding `Wikipedia article
 <http://en.wikipedia.org/wiki/Curiously_recurring_template_pattern>`_.
 This base
 class itself is derived from the ``performance_counter`` interface described above.

-Additionally, a full Performance Counter implementation not only exposes the actual value but also provides information about
+Additionally, a full performance counter implementation not only exposes the actual value but also provides information about:

-* The point in time a particular value was retrieved
+* The point in time a particular value was retrieved.
-* A (sequential) invocation count
+* A (sequential) invocation count.
-* The actual counter value
+* The actual counter value.
-* An optional scaling coefficient
+* An optional scaling coefficient.
-* Information about the counter status
+* Information about the counter status.

 .. _counters:

 Existing |hpx| performance counters
 -----------------------------------

-The |hpx| runtime system exposes a wide variety of predefined Performance Counters.
+The |hpx| runtime system exposes a wide variety of predefined performance counters.
 These counters expose critical information about different modules of the runtime system.
 They can help determine system bottlenecks and fine-tune system and application performance.